Man accused of having body in bags extradited to Kentucky

-LOUSVILLE, Ky.
+LOUISVILLE, Ky.
 (AP) - A Kentucky man accused of carrying parts of his girlfriend’s body in duffel bags he took aboard a bus from Louisville to Chicago has been extradited back to his home state.

 Melvin Martin Jr., 30, was arraigned Thursday morning in Jefferson County District Court in Louisville, more than two weeks after he was arrested in suburban Chicago, WDRB-TV reported.